heyspence/heyspence/README.md

 FOR RECRUITERS 💪:
 Thank you for checking me out!
 Be sure to head over to [my personal website](https://spencerheywood.com/) which has all the live links to some of my recent (self-hosted) personal projects.

-Please note that my 'garden' is not a full representation of my coding activity.
-I recently became aware of a git configuration issue where my author email was capitalized which prevented the pull history from registering to my account.
-To avoid the dangerous tampering of the commit history of my group projects and smaller projects older than several months I have decided not to change the author email on those particular repositories.
-Rest asured that coding is a passon of mine and something I do just about every day!

 Spencer Heywood
-Jan, 17, 2024
 <!--
 **heyspence/heyspence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.